"There is no better designer than nature" - A. McQ

 Another highlight from this road trip was visiting Antelope Canyon aka TsĆ© bighĆ”nĆlĆnĆ (the place where water runs through rocks) as the natives call it.
 Thousands of years of wind and water erosion has formed quarter mile long slot canyons that are around 130 ft in depth.
 The slot canyons are on Navajo land, therefore you need pay a fee to Navajo Nation and also book with a tour guide in order to visit.
 I highly recommend booking in advance (we did not, as it was off-season and we were told we could book the morning of... don't do it!
 We were left with the most expensive tour available (there are 5 companies) and we felt our guide rushed us through.
 That being said, the Canyons are stunning natural pieces of architecture that are well worth the whole process.

+We went to the Upper Canyon, which is known to be one of the most breathtaking places on earth.
 It all begins with meeting your tour guide in Page, at one of the meeting points (depending on which tour company you book with), you then load into open safari type trucks and drive out into the countryside.
 It takes 20 minutes to drive across the very bumpy/uneven sandy wash to get to the opening of "The Crack" (Upper Canyon).

 When you take the first step in, you quickly realize how amazing it is going to be.
 As you begin to walk through, the walls are very narrow, and it is very dark.
 The best time to go is around noon, so the light shafts shine straight down through the crack.
 This allows you to view the beautiful vibrant striped walls and light beams.
 When the sun shines in at the perfect angle, you can see the very fine sand pouring in.
 Between March and October are the best months to view the light beams and sand dust.
 I did manage to see one in December, however, it only lasted about 1 minute.
 I was in awe.